 Pallets would seem to be an unusual choice for woodworking and crafting.
 Recently the DIY and crafting communities have been buzzing with projects based on pallet wood.
-There are several reasons why people are excited for using pallet wood to build projects.
+There are several reasons why people are excited about using pallet wood to build projects.
 The biggest reasons are cost, aesthetics, and the environment.

 Pallets are used to ship goods all across the world.
 Most heavy or bulk goods delivered to stores are shipped on pallets.
 This is why you can find pallets at most stores for free or next to nothing.
 If you can develop a good working relationship with your local shops you may have a steady supply of material.